-While trying to collect interesting literature on Kyrgyzstan, it struck me how little has been written about the country, and how much of what has been written comes from the hands of Americans who stayed in the country for a while as Peace Corps Volunteers, embassy staff or expat wife.
+While trying to collect interesting literature on Kyrgyzstan, it struck me how little has been written about the country in English, and how much of what has been written comes from the hands of Americans who stayed in the country for a while as Peace Corps Volunteers, embassy staff or expat wife.

-Good travelogues and historical accounts of Central Asia that include Kyrgyzstan can be found in the Central Asia books section.
+Quite a number of good travelogues and political and historical accounts of the wider region do include Kyrgyzstan.
+They can be found in the Central Asia books section.